AI policy development for a voluntary regulatory landscape.

 Treaty-grounded principles

 Operationalises OECD AI Principles and Te Tiriti o Waitangi obligations into enforceable internal standards.
 Addresses data kaitiakitanga and the principle that Māori communities retain rangatiratanga over their data regardless of who holds it.
-Covers equitable algorithmic outcomes through bias testing against NZ demographic data, whanau-centred impact assessment for AI systems affecting Māori communities, iwi consultation protocols, and alignment with the Public Service AI Framework's Treaty requirements for Crown agencies.
+Covers equitable algorithmic outcomes through bias testing against NZ demographic data, whanau-centred impact assessment for AI affecting Māori communities, iwi consultation protocols, and alignment with the Public Service AI Framework's Treaty requirements.

 AI Procurement & Vendor Policy